theDavidBarton/2023-coding-challenge-formula-one/README.md

 ## + Plotly graph

-Run:
+Run on terminal:
 ```
 python driver_number_graph.py
 ```

-It will open a webserver locally on http://127.0.0.1:{port}/ from where the graph can be downloaded as a PNG image.
+It will render a `tmp.html` file that automatically opens in the default browser if run locally from where the graph can be downloaded as a PNG image.

 ![Graph saved as PNG](newplot.png)